Juvenile May Face Life Sentence For School Shooting He Committed At Age 14

 The Juvenile Law Center agrees with the ACLU, and states a clear opposition to the practice on its own website.
 “For children, [life sentences without parole] also defies law and research confirming that youth are different than adults and must be treated differently by our justice system,” the organization stated.

 Osborne does face a minimum sentence of at least 30 years behind bars.
-Beyond that, it will be up to the court to come to a decision, with the possibility that the outcome of this case will be further decided upon in appellate courts.
+Beyond that, it will be up to the court to come to a decision — with the possibility that the outcome of this case will be further decided upon in appellate courts.